tanjil-ahmed/Weather-App/README.md

 # Weather-App
-Application in plain html, css &amp; js
+Application in plain html, css & js
+Just input a valid City name and get the current weather conditions.